Prosecutorial discretion: The Netherlands

 A crime whose prosecution is cancelled can still be resumed later (the ne bis in idem principle does not apply to sepots), unless the Public Department has made a formal communication to the crime suspect that the suspect is no longer prosecuted (then, prosecution cannot be resumed according to the principle of administrative law trustworthiness).

 According to Article 12 of the Dutch Criminal Procedure Code, a person with a direct concern in the prosecution of a crime may file a complaint at a court of law against the cancellation of the prosecution.
 If the council chamber of the court decides that the crime should be prosecuted, the crime must be prosecuted.

+Japan

+In order to encourage reconciliation and restitution, most cases in Japan are resolved through discretionary prosecution.
+Discretion may be exercised due a wide range of reasons including age, character, circumstances of the offense or even due to events following the offense.

 Germany

 In German law, it is called Opportunitätsprinzip, lit.'opportunity principle'.

 Singapore

 Under Article 35(8) of the Constitution of Singapore, as well as Section 11 of the Criminal Procedure Code, the Attorney-General of Singapore is also the Public Prosecutor.
 Deputy Public Prosecutors (DPPs) and Assistant Public Prosecutors (APPs), legal officers from the Attorney-General's Chambers (AGC) Crime Division, act under the authority of the Public Prosecutor.
 As Public Prosecutor, the Attorney-General has prosecutorial discretion; i.e. he may, at his discretion, institute, conduct or discontinue any proceedings for any offense.

 Prosecutorial discretion grants AGC the power to institute, conduct or discontinue any prosecution at his discretion.
 The prosecution bears the burden of proof and is required to prove its case beyond a reasonable doubt.
 This means that in order for a defendant to be found guilty, the case presented by the prosecution must be enough to remove any reasonable doubt in the mind of the judge(s) that the defendant is guilty of the crime with which he/she is charged.